-It might not make sense to jump on a plane for a root canal alone, but with dentists in some countries offering the procedure for significantly less than the cost of NHS-subsidised treatment, it can be worth it if you have a few teeth that need work.
+It might not make sense to jump on a plane for a root canal alone.
+But, with dentists in some countries offering the procedure for significantly less than the cost of NHS-subsidised treatment, it can be worth it.

 Implants and veneers, being the most expensive types of dental treatment in the UK, can be fitted for 50-70% less if you travel abroad.
 This means you save money even taking into account the cost of flights and accommodation.
 Our cost comparison table further down shows just how much you stand to save by getting treatment such as teeth implants abroad.